“Delicate dessert to be made at home. Who says you can only eat this in the Thai restaurant?”

 “Chilled honey dew sago dessert.
 Refreshing and yummy dessert to save your bucks, yet, surely to impress the crowd in your party, or your very loved ones!”

-Requested by Serene in my FB fan club, I made this dessert, and am posting my recipe of this dessert, the Honey Dew Sago dessert for her today. :)
+Requested by reader, Serene, I made this dessert, and am posting my recipe of this dessert, the Honey Dew Sago dessert for her today. :)

 Another ‘sinful’ (but delicious) recipe today, the Asian dessert soup, Bo Bo Cha Cha!